wp-plugins/google-news-editors-picks-news-feeds/readme.txt

 In order to have your website included in Google News, you will have to [suggest it for inclusion](https://support.google.com/news/publisher/answer/40787?hl=en) first.
 This plugin is nearly pointless without site inclusion.
 Serious news sites should consider upgrading to the [WordPress Google News Plugin](http://www.googlenewsplugin.com) to take advantage of all tools available to Google News Publishers and optimize their site for Google News.

-RSS features:
+=RSS Features:=

 * Set default values and customize RSS feeds
-* Add required image or logo to Google News Editors’ Picks RSS Feeds
+* Branding matters!
+Add required images/logos to EACH Google News Editors’ Picks RSS Feeds
 * Exclude articles from the feeds from lightweight custom meta box
-* Custom meta box includes powerful qTip2 tooltip helper functions
+* Custom meta box includes powerful qTip2 tooltip helper popup window functions
 * Ping Webmaster Tools when feeds are updated with smart ping technology
+* Google News Publisher Help Forum Resources menu, including feed validator
-* Submit and set Editors’ Picks feeds to Google Webmaster Tools
+* Easy submission to set Editors’ Picks RSS feeds in Google Webmaster Tools

-Premium features:
+* Called the "must-have WordPress extension" by Google News Help Forum staff!

+=Premium features:=

-* Set default values and customize RSS feeds
+* Easy Single & Multi-Site Setup: Set easy-to-override default values for news sitemap and customize RSS feeds
-* Add required image or logo to Google News Editors’ Picks RSS Feeds
+* Branding Matters: Add required images/logos to EACH Google News Editors’ Picks RSS Feeds
-* Exclude articles from the feeds from lightweight custom meta box
+* Only The News: Exclude articles from XML news sitemap and news feeds from lightweight custom meta box
-* Custom meta box includes powerful qTip2 tooltip helper functions
+* Easy & Lightweight: Custom meta box includes powerful qTip2 tooltip helper popup window functions
-* Include standout tag for standout content
+* Get Featured On Google News: Add standout tag to standout content to highlight exceptional journalism and get featured on Google News
+* Use It, Not Abuse It: Standout Tag Tracker© tracks number of articles tagged as standout content to ensure compliance with Google terms of use
-* Include news_metatag for Search Engine Optimization
+* Search Engine Optimization: Correctly add up to 10 news_keywords metatag for SEO
-* Include both syndication-source metatag and  original-source metatag
+* Give Credit Where Credit Is Due: Include both syndication-source metatag and original-source metatag (i.e. guest or re-published contributor content)
-* Generate feature-rich XML Google News Sitemap that will get stories indexed, fast!
+* Get Articles Indexed Fast: Generate feature-rich XML Google News Sitemap that will get your stories up on Google News in minutes!
+* Find Interested Readers: Add up to 12 <news:keywords> XML tags to news sitemap that will get your stories indexed in the correct location, fast!
+* Google Finance Pays: Add up to 5 <news:stock_tickers> XML tags to news sitemap that will get your stories indexed on Google Finance, fast!
-* Ping Webmaster Tools when news sitemap and RSS feeds are updated with smart ping technology
+* Google Hates Spammers: Ping Webmaster Tools when news sitemap and RSS news feeds are updated with smart ping technology
+* Get A Clue: Expanded Google News Publisher Help Forum Resources menu, including feed validator, Associate YouTube, etc.
-* Submit and set XML News Sitemap and Editors’ Picks feeds to Google Webmaster Tools
+* Easy Integration: Easy submission for XML News Sitemap and Editors’ Picks RSS feeds to Google Webmaster Tools

 Upgrade to the [WordPress Google News Plugin](http://www.googlenewsplugin.com) or view plugin site to learn about consolidating your publisher options into one, lightweight server-load saving plugin.